 New provider registrations

-To register as an NDIS provider in all Australian states and territories except WA, please complete the online registration application.
+To register as an NDIS provider please complete the online registration application.

 If you applied for registration in the ACT, NT, QLD, TAS and VIC and were not approved prior to 1 July 2019, you will need to submit a new online registration application directly to the NDIS Commission.
-Providers in Western Australia can register from 1 December 2020.
-Until then, the National Disability Insurance Agency (NDIA) will continue to manage provider registration in Western Australia.
+If you applied for registration in WA and were not approved prior to 1 December 2020, you will need to submit a new online registration application directly to the NDIS Commission.

 Service providers must register with the NDIS Commission to: